Cairo Metro Line 3

+As of 2024, the line is operational between Rod El Farag Corridor in Imbaba and Cairo University in El-Mohandessin and Dokki on the west bank of the Nile, and the Adly Mansour terminus on the north eastern outskirts of Cairo.
+The line crosses the River Nile twice at the western branch between Kit Kat and Zamalek and the eastern branch between Zamalek and downtown Cairo.
+The line used trains manufactured in Japan by Kinki Sharyo and Toshiba in its early phases, switching to rolling stock built by Korean-Egyptian joint venture Hyundai Rotem and NERIC in the later phases.

-Caire Metro Line 3 is the only metro line in Cairo managed by a private operator-maintainer, namely RATP Dev within the framework of a 15-year contract signed in 2020 and in execution since June 2021.
+Line 3 is the only metro line in Cairo managed by a private operator-maintainer, namely RATP Dev within the framework of a 15-year contract signed in 2020 and in execution since June 2021.

 Construction

-Construction began in 2006, with the first section opening on February 21, 2012.
-The line is planned to consist of 39 stations, 26 tunnel stations, 11 elevated stations and 2 at-grade stations.
-The whole line (except for the Heliopolis Square-Cairo International Airport branch) is set to be completed by November 2022.
+Construction began in 2006, with the first section opening on 21 February 2012.
+The line consist of 39 stations, 26 tunnel stations, 11 elevated stations and 2 at-grade stations.
+The whole line (except for the Heliopolis Square-Cairo International Airport branch) was completed in May 2024.

-Line No. 3 was first started with the Attaba to Abbasia section, the "first phase", followed by the second phase, from Abbasia to Heliopolis, which are the two most urgent sections with respect to transportation needs.
+Line 3 was first started with the Attaba to Abbasiya section, the "first phase", followed by the second phase, from Abbasiya to Al-Ahram (Heliopolis), which are the two most urgent sections with respect to transportation needs.

-The design of phase 1 needed to take into consideration the safe crossing of two major underground structures; namely, the line 2 bored tunnel at Attaba, and the wastewater spine tunnel north of Attaba.
+The design of Phase 1 needed to take into consideration the safe crossing of two major underground structures, namely, the Line 2 bored tunnel at Attaba and the wastewater spine tunnel north of Attaba.
 It was also planned that some of the underground stations would be used as extensive commercial centres.
 These stations will be constructed by the cut-and-cover method and the rolling stock will be fed by power through a third rail.
 Orascom Construction Industries won the tender for E£1 billion for the construction of the first phase of the project.
 The line has trains supplied by a joint venture of Kinki Sharyo and Toshiba and a contactless fare collection system and integrated supervision and communication system supplied by the Thales Group.

 France provided a 280 million dollar loan for the second phase of the project to French companies involved in the project.